Aszú – Tokaji Aszú

 This grape’s nickname is ‘thrush’, which may come from the shape of the vine itself, or equally because it was that bird’s favourite snack in the past.
 A flavour of velvety tannins and tons of cherry and red berries, this wine can be enjoyed after a minimum of maturing.
 The nature of the Merlot is highly dependent on location and climate, so many types of wine are made from it in Hungary, from simple, fruit jam flavoured wine to specially matured heavy reds.

-“Italian riesling” is one of our most widespread grapes.
-Despite being neither Italian nor riesling, it still shares many attributes with the Rajnai type.
-This grape has a thousand faces, from early light to late and sweet, we even make ice wine from it.
-There is no missing the peach flavour, but it’s real fingerprint comes from the bitter almond aftertaste.
-Due to it’s high magnesium requirement, which then passes on into the wine, it is known to be good against stomach ailments.
+One of Hungary’s most widespread grape varieties.
+Despite being neither Welsh nor riesling, it still shares many attributes with the Rajnai type.
+There is no missing the peach flavour, but it’s real fingerprint comes from the bitter almond aftertaste, mak- ing this a unique, mouth-watering proposition.

 A blend of Saszla and Saumuri Muskotály, which has better resistance to the cold than other muscatels.
 A cavalcade of flowers and fruits fill the bouquet, but somewhat more discreetly than it’s muscatel brothers.
 Medium sugar content and smooth acids make this an immediately friendly wine.
 Worth drinking within a year of harvest, so don’t leave it in the cellar too long.